-In this instruction we will take a closer look on what FileRepository folder is, what does it contains and can we safely delete this data to free up some space.
+In this instruction, we will take a closer look at what FileRepository folder is, what does it contains and can we safely delete this data to free up some space.

 Folder FileRepository contents copies of device driver packages that are ready to be installed.
 The Staged Drivers located in DriverStore and can be installed without Administrative privileges.